NordicSemiconductor/pc-ble-driver/README.md

     > b2 toolset=msvc-14.0 address-model=64 link=static --with-thread --with-system --with-regex --with-date_time --with-chrono

+#### Side-by-side 32 and 64-bit versions

+If you want to be able to have both the 32 and 64-bit versions of Boost available, add `--stagedir=./stage/x86` when building the 32-bit version and `--stagedir=./stage/x64` when building the 64-bit one, and they will be placed in `stage/x86` and `stage/x64` respectively.
+Later on you when building repositories that depend on this one, you will be able to point CMake the correct version of the libraries by using `-DBOOST_LIBRARYDIR:STRING="c:\boost\boost_1_61_0\stage\x<XX>\lib`.

 ### Ubuntu Linux

 Install the required packages to build Boost: